Professional Plus Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Professional Dog food
+Professional Plus Dog Food Review

-As a group, the brand features an average protein content of 28% and a mean fat level of 15%.
-Together, these figures suggest a carbohydrate content of 49% for the overall product line.
+As a group, the brand features an average protein content of 28% and a mean fat level of 14%.
+Together, these figures suggest a carbohydrate content of 51% for the overall product line.

-And a fat-to-protein ratio of about 53%.
+And a fat-to-protein ratio of about 51%.

 Near-average protein.
 Below-average fat.
-And near-average carbs when compared to a typical dry dog food.
+And above-average carbs when compared to other dry dog foods.

-Free of any plant-based protein boosters, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the lentils, pea products, dried yeast and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

 A Final Word

-05/26/2012 Last Update
+08/13/2019 Last Update